 For me, I try, but it’s more important to me that I don’t get caught up in making it look perfect.

 At the beginning of your Powersheets Planner, you have about twenty pages of self reflection.
 Here is one page I felt comfortable sharing.

-You can also create ten specific goals.
+You also create specific goals, there’s room for up to ten.
 You can see many of mine are related to my business and my relationship with myself and my husband.
-But you could easily claim a couple spots for goals related to the classroom.
+But you could easily claim a couple of spots for goals related to the classroom.

 Each month I look back over my goals and write down things that are coming up that month.